pdfpc/pdfpc/README.rst

 can be removed by compiling without support for movie playback by passing *-DMOVIES=OFF* to the cmake command.

+To disable support for the built-in REST Web server, pass *-DREST=OFF* to cmake.
+In this case, libsoup and libqrencode are not needed.

 Compilation troubleshooting
 ---------------------------